• Blog

 An appropriate exercise regime is essential.
 Many of our equines at Raystede are retired but they can still enjoy hand walks, long reining, and gentle lunging on the soft surface.

-• Do not turn your horse out on frosty ground or lush grass as the sugar content is extremely high.
+• Avoid turning your horse out on frosty ground or lush grass as the sugar content is extremely high.

 • A fully qualified and experienced farrier is very important.

-• Regular weighing or use of weigh tape, as body condition scoring is very important.
+• Regular weighing or use of weigh tape.
+Body condition scoring is also a very important tool.
 Do this by feeling the horse or pony with your hands, ensuring you carefully check for a cresty neck and any other fat pockets.
 The British Horse Society offer very good advice and tools on this.

 • Any signs of your equine becoming ‘footy’ or appearing to have a gait that is unusual, remove them from the grass and contact your vet.